 - Official GRE Score should be competitive on all three sections (verbal, quantitative and analytical).
 Note: scores are submitted via PTCAS.org.
-Physical Therapy Program code: 7636; The GRE test must be taken within five (5) years prior to the application date.
+Newark Program code: 7636.
+The GRE test must be taken within five (5) years prior to the application date.
 The GRE is not required for admissions for 2021.

 - Knowledge of the physical therapy profession demonstrated by employment or volunteer experience.
 There is no minimum number of required hours, but the experience needs to be long enough to obtain a favorable Physical Therapist recommendation.

 - Recommendations from three sources: two from physical therapists and one from an employer, or professor.
 Personal letters of recommendation do not meet the reference requirement.